By Janet K. Keeler

 Florida Takes Pride

 There are a number of Pride events around the state, celebrating LGBT communities with parades and festivals.
 One of the largest Pride parades in the Southeast is St. Pete Pride in St. Petersburg, and this year the revelry shifts to the busy downtown core.
 There are other events leading up to the parade.
 The Stonewall Pride Street Festival & Parade is an 11-hour hootenanny in Wilton Manors, culminating with a twilight parade.
-Key West shows its pride during a five-day celebration that includes a film festival, dance parties and drag shows, a street fair and the “Pride in Our Community” parade.
+Key West shows its pride during a five-day celebration that includes a film festival, dance parties and shows, a street fair and the “Pride in Our Community” parade.

 Summer Means Mangoes in South Florida